1016 GHE PARKER 16 GAUGE EJECTORS #1 FRAME 28”

 PARKER SHOTGUNS SERIAL NUMBERS AND YEAR OF PRODUCTION

 One of the frequent requests I receive is on the year their grand fathers old Parker was manufactured.
 To help you with this I have listed the serial number & year manufactured.
+For more information please call me.
+I do not charge for this service as this is MY HOBBY.
+My goal is to help people ascertain the value.
+I tell clients I was helped by many collectors and this is how I try to repay them for the time they spent with helping me learn about SXS.

 Year to Last Serial Number